Shirani (tribe): India

 Besides the populations living in Pakistan and Afghanistan, there is Sherani Abad village in the Nagaur district of Rajasthan, India.
 That village has four mohallas: Sufiya, Gausiya, Najmiyan and Noori.
 There are also small villages—like Barnel, Bheniyad, Danta, Hamidpur and Dungari—with Sherani communities.
 The renowned Urdu poet Akhtar Sheerani belongs to this community.
 His father Hafiz Mehmood Khan Sherani was a noted author, and it was in his name that the Rajasthan Urdu Academy award was given.
 This family now resides primarily in Pakistan, in Lahore, Dera Ismail Khan, and Karachi.

 Some Sherani Pathans also lived in Vadnagar, Gujarat, India.
 They lived in Shemberwada, near Samarkand.
 Pathan Sherani tribes migrated to India during the time of the Mughal Emperor Humayun, who with the support of Sherani Pathan warriors was victorious in battle when he came to India for the second time.
 During the reign of the Mughal Emperor Akbar (son of Humayun), the Sherani Pathans migrated to Kaligam, near Ahemdabad, Gujarat.
 At that time, the Nawab of Gujarat sent them to fight the Dodia Rajput near the Rajasthan-Gujarat border.
 The Sherani Pathan defeated the Dodia Rajput in battle, and took over their land.
 They were called Shembher (or Summer), since they came from Samarkand.

 Afghanistan

-During the era of Amir Amanullah Khan, many Harifal families migrated to Afghanistan under the British Raj and are still settled there in Loghar, Makwar, and Kabul.
+During the era of Amir Amanullah Khan, many Harifal families migrated to Afghanistan during the British Raj in colonial India and are still settled there in Loghar, Makwar, and Kabul.
 Prominent amongst them were Nazak, Harifal, Abdulraheem Harifal, Gooloon Harifal, and Majeed Harifal.
 Dr. Ghouse Khan Sherani, Dewan of Jayachamarajendra Wadiyar, King of Mysore, settled in Tumkur district, Karnataka.
 He was a prominent leader of Muslims, and also a freedom fighter.
 Today there is road named after him as "Sherani Road" in Tumkur.
 His grandchildren settled in Tumkur City and Bangalore City, Karnataka, India.